Constructing H\"older maps to Carnot groups: Preliminaries

-If each closed cell in $X$ is embedded in $X$, we call $X$ an admissible complex.
-For any $n$--dimensional manifold $M$, we say that a continuous map $f\from M\to X^{(n)}$ is an \emph{admissible map} if there is a collection of closed \emph{uncollapsed balls} $B_1,\dots, B_k\subset M$ such that the interiors of the $B_i$ are pairwise disjoint, $f$ sends each $B_i$ homeomorphically to an $n$--cell of $X$, and $f(M\setminus \bigcup B_i)\subset X^{(n-1)}$.
-We call $k$ the \emph{admissible volume} of $f$, denoted $\avol(f;X)$ or simply $\avol(f)$ when the target complex is clear.
-This differs slightly from the definition given in \cite{BBFS}, which puts no restrictions on $X$ and uses open uncollapsed balls.
+We say that a continuous map $f\from D^n\to X^{(n)}$ is an \emph{admissible map} if there is a collection of closed subsets $B_1,\dots, B_k\subset D^n$, called \emph{uncollapsed balls}, such that the interiors of the $B_i$ are pairwise disjoint, $f$ sends each $B_i$ homeomorphically to an $n$--cell of $X$, and $f(D^n\setminus \bigcup B_i)\subset X^{(n-1)}$.
+We call $k$ the \emph{admissible volume} of $f$, denoted $\avol(f;X)$ or simply $\avol(f)$ when it is clear what the target complex is.
+This differs slightly from the definition given in \cite{BBFS}, where the target space is a CW complex and the uncollapsed balls are open balls.